DavidSchinazi/draft-connect-udp-ecn/draft-schinazi-masque-connect-udp-ecn.md

 connections if there are HTTP intermediaries involved; see Section 2.3 of
 {{!RFC7230}}.

-Intermediaries that support this extension and HTTP/3 datagrams MUST negotiate flow identifiers separately on the client-facing and server-facing connections.
-This is accomplished by having the intermediary parse the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same value in the "Datagram-Flow-Id" header on the response.
-The intermediary will perform this individualy for all the parameters defined by this extension as well, in addition to the rules in the "HTTP Intermediaries" section of {{CONNECT-UDP}}.
+Intermediaries that support this extension and HTTP/3 datagrams MUST negotiate all four flow identifiers separately on the client-facing and server-facing connections.
+This is accomplished by having the intermediary parse the unnamed element and the "ecn-ect0", "ecn-ect1", and "ecn-ce" named elements in the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same four flow identifiers in the "Datagram-Flow-Id" header on the response.

+Intermediaries MUST NOT send the "ECN" header with a value of 1 to the client on its response unless it has received that same value in the response it received from the server.

 # Security Considerations {#security}